 The OpenTelemetry Collector is a vendor-agnostic separate agent process for collecting and exporting telemetry data emitted by many processes.
 Datadog has an exporter available within the OpenTelemetry Collector to receive traces and metrics data from the OpenTelemetry SDKs, and to forward the data on to Datadog (without the Datadog Agent).
-It works with all supported languages.
+It works with all supported languages, and you can connect those OpenTelemetry trace data with application logs.

-You can deploy the OpenTelemetry Collector via any of the supported methods, and configure it by adding a
+You can deploy the OpenTelemetry Collector using any of the supported methods, and configure it by adding a

 datadog exporter to your OpenTelemetry configuration YAML file along with your Datadog API key: